lucasschmidt98py/portfolio/README.md

 ### The Generator Project (_C/C++,Python,Julia_)

 The Generator Project is a Monte Carlo set of codes that generates neutron data based on branching algorithms.
 The project makes great use of the [CERN's ROOT framework](https://root.cern.ch/) , both for simulation and processing a high amount of data with high performance in C/C++.
 Since the project was created in the context of the Branching Processes investigation, the project also has a set of Jupyter-Notebooks in Python/Julia for analysis and data visualization.

-The project today is able to simulate a stochastic process described by the Kolmogorov equations
+The project today is able to simulate a stochastic process described by the Kolmogorov equations as explained by me [here](https://lucasschmidt98py.github.io/SIAC_2022/Capitulo/intro.html).

 $$ \frac{\partial g(z,t)}{\partial t} = -Qg(z,t) + Qq[g(z,t)] $$